Looking for email newsletter ideas?

 1 – The Content Curator Email

-This email idea is a great option when you’re struggling to come up with original ideas of your own.
 You don’t have to always create original content for your subscribers.
-Remember your goal is to educate, inspire and entertain your subscribers while serving them with your offer, and sometimes the best way to do that is to rely on the content of others.
+Remember your goal is to educate, inspire and entertain them while serving them with your offer.
+And sometimes the best way to do that is to use content from others.

-TIP: Consider sharing a blog post roundup from thought leaders in your industry or a useful video or book you discovered recently.
+How to do it: Share a blog post roundup from thought leaders in your industry or a useful video or book.

 2 – The Behind the Scenes (BTS) Email

 We’re naturally curious creatures and like to know what other people are doing.
-The BTS email is the perfect way to give subscribers a closer look at your business/brand.
-It also has the added advantage of helping to build trust and establishing a connection with prospective clients.
+The BTS email is the perfect way to give subscribers a closer look at your brand.
+It also helps to build trust and establish a connection with prospective clients.

 3 – The Blog Content Email

-TIP: This one is pretty straightforward.
-You could do an excerpt from each post of 3-4 posts then link directly to the blog or choose to focus on one blog post per newsletter.
+How to do it: Include an excerpt from 3-4 posts then link directly to the blog or choose to focus on one blog post per newsletter.

 4 – The Offer Email

-While you’re here to educate, inspire and entertain your subscribers, you’re also here to serve them with your gifts.
-And they can’t know what those are until you tell them.
-So don’t be afraid to include offers with your product or service.
+While your newsletter should educate, inspire, and entertain your subscribers, your goal is to solve their problems with your offer.
+And they won’t know what that is until you tell them.
+So don’t be afraid to include offers in your newsletter.

 Launching a new eBook or workshop?
 Mention it and promote it.
 Running a webinar?
 Make sure your audience knows about it so they can attend.

-TIP: Consider using a story instead of going straight to your offer so it feels less salesy and more like you’re committed to helping and serving.
-Check out the CPR Funnel Blueprint™ Accelerator if you need help with this.
+How to do it: Use a story instead of going straight to your offer so it feels less salesy and more like you’re committed to helping and serving.

 5 – The Case Study Email

-TIP: If you are able to use video, always cease the opportunity and link to the clip with a thumbnail in the body of your email.
+How to do it: If you are able to use video, always seize the opportunity and link to the clip with a thumbnail in the body of your email.

 6 – The Recap Email